TheBandit105/Social-Legal-and-Ethical-Aspects-of-Computing-Coursework/Group N Report SLEAC.md

 ## Conclusion

 This report has established that a significant amount of consideration must be taken into account as the proficiency and ability of autonomous machines develop.
 A key aspect is the social impact these machines could provide as well as how society perceives these developments.
 These developments span a large range of sectors and has the potential to change how people operate daily.
 One common point established is societies current reservations surrounding machines replacing humans in particular roles due to the fear of faults.
 Similarly as the roles machines occupy within society become more important, regulations will need developing to restrict how much ability machines have.
+Another point discussed in this report is although robots and AI are being used to reduce human error, AI sytems and robots are just human-trained algorithms with datasets that may not represent every demographic of a population, which will lead to biases and discrimination.

 ## References